Resource-efficient variational quantum solver for the travelling salesman problem and its silicon photonics implementation: Introduction

 Let us dig on the problem to find a solver for this NP-complete problem.
 A brute-force algorithm for an exact solution is impractical even for 10-20 cities, since the number of possible solutions is $(N-1)!$.
 The situation can be improved with the Held–Karp algorithm~\cite{held1962dynamic} using dynamic programming: it scales as $O(N^2\,2^N)$ in time and $O(N\,2^N)$ in space (memory), so it turns out to be infeasible even for 40 cities.
-Other proposed approaches are optimization algorithms based on branch-and-bound, branch-and-cut and cutting planes~\cite{padberg1991branch,applegate2006traveling}, geometric algorithms with combinatorial optimization~\cite{grotschel1988geometric}, genetic algorithms~\cite{nagata1997powerful}, and heuristic methods~\cite{karapetyan2011lin}.
-The record for a classical solver with exact methods is 85.900 cities: it has been realized in almost a month through a cluster of 256 processors~\cite{applegate2006traveling}.
+Other proposed approaches are optimization algorithms based on branch-and-bound, branch-and-cut and cutting planes~\cite{padberg1991branch,applegate2006traveling}, geometric algorithms with combinatorial optimization~\cite{grotschel1988geometric}, genetic algorithms~\cite{nagata1997powerful}, and heuristic methods~\cite{gutin2002traveling,karapetyan2011lin}.
 Besides the previous approaches, we also mention meta-heuristic algorithms~\cite{toaza2023review}, and Machine-Learning-based methods~\cite{alanzi2025tspml}.
-Due to its classical computational intractability, TSP has also been investigated in the context of quantum computing (QC) and quantum simulation~\cite{Feynman82,divincenzo_physical_2000,bennett2000quantum,nielsen_chuang_2010,johnson2014quantum,Montanaro_2016}.
+Generically, heuristic approaches, such as Nearest Neighbour and Lin–Kernighan search algorithms, are characterized by polynomial cost in terms of $N$, but they do not guarantee the optimality of the solution.
+However, because of the reduced resource cost and the good quality of the solutions, different heuristic and meta-heuristic methods, combined together, are mostly used nowadays, and they can solve instances with tens of thousand of cities with high precision.
+On the other hand, the record for a classical solver using exact methods is 85.900 cities: it has been realized in almost a month through a cluster of 256 processors~\cite{applegate2006traveling}.
+Due to the classical computational intractability for exact solutions, TSP has also been investigated in the context of quantum computing (QC) and quantum simulation~\cite{Feynman82,divincenzo_physical_2000,bennett2000quantum,nielsen_chuang_2010,johnson2014quantum,Montanaro_2016}.
 In particular, using the resources available today in the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill_2018}, Variational Quantum Algorithms (VQAs)~\cite{Peruzzo_2014,cerezo,moll2017quantum,Shaydulin2021} and Quantum Approximate Optimization Algorithms (QAOAs)~\cite{FarhiGoldstoneGutmann2014,VerdonEtAl2019} have been used to formulate the TSP in the context of hybrid quantum-classical methods.
 More in general, combinatorial optimization problems - critical in industries like transportation, finance, logistics, and retail - remain challenging for both classical and quantum solvers~\cite{chen2025benchmarking}.
 This calls for further research to be carried out to understand the actual potential of NISQ devices for non-universal specific-purpose tasks.
 Following this direction, the TSP represents a crucial benchmark.